couchbase/kv_engine/docs/BinaryProtocol.md

           disable anything on the server).
 It may be used from the client to determine if the server supports using the virtual attribute $document in macros.
 Requires XATTR
+* `SubdocReplaceBodyWithXattr` This is purely information (it does not enable / disable anything on the server).
+It may be used from the client to determine if the server supports the command SubdocReplaceBodyWithXattr.

 Response: